kurron/docker-study-group-labs/README.md

 1. `docker-machine ssh bravo docker service scale nginx=2`
 1. `docker-machine ssh bravo docker service ps nginx`

+# Lab 32: Function as a Service (FaaS)
+>The business has decided that in order to stay competitive, our product needs to support developer extension points.
+They want an experience similar to AWS Lambda where code written in a variety of programming languages can interact with our system in a safe and predictable manner.
+Luckily, we've already covered everything we'll need to produce a Docker-based proof of concept.
+In this lab, we'll create a FaaS implementation as a series of short shell scripts that interact with Docker that simulates the developer experience.
+The implementation must support the following:
+* JVM and Python based functions
+* functions that accept a string and that return a string
+* developer can specify the following runtime constraints
+  * RAM
+  * CPU
+  * whether networking is needed or not
+  * the name of the script to run
+  * a file containing environment variables that the script can use for configuration

+Create a script that launches a container using the appropriate image and runtime switches.
+You will have two scripts, one for each runtime.
+Your task is complete if the string passed to the script is printed in uppercase.
+There is a solution in `solutions/lab-32` if you get stuck.

+1. `git reset --hard`
+1. `cd labs/lab-32`
+1. `./clean-slate-protocol.sh`
+1. `cat faas.env`
+1. `cat faas.groovy`
+1. `cat faas.py`
+1. `cat run-groovy-function.sh`
+1. `cat run-python-function.sh`
+1. poke around [Docker Hub](https://hub.docker.com/explore/) to find the appropriate images

 # Lab N: [Docker Store](https://store.docker.com/)
 # Lab N: Consul, Service Discovery and Docker
 # Lab N: Amazon EC2 Container Registry